denten/denten.github.io/_includes/CV/04-publications.md

 **Contributed Chapters**:

-1. "Archive." *Literature: An Introduction to Theory and Analysis*.
-Ed.
-Mads Rosendahl Thomsen et al. Bloomsbury, 2017.
+1. "Archive" in *Literature: An Introduction to Theory and Analysis*, ed.
+Mads Rosendahl Thomsen, et al. Bloomsbury, 2017.
-1. "Critical Computing in the Humanities." *Doing Digital
+1. "Critical Computing in the Humanities" in *Doing Digital
-Humanities: Practice, Training and Research*.
-Ed.
+Humanities: Practice, Training and Research*, Ed.
 Ray Siemens.
 Routledge, 2016.
-1. "Digital Displacement."
-Futures of Comparative Literature.
-Ed.
+1. "Visual-quantitative Approaches to the Intellectual History of the Field: A Close Reading" in *Futures of Comparative Literature*, ed.
 Ursula K.
-Heise, Dudley Andrew, Alexander Beecroft, Jessica Berman, David Damrosch, Guillermina De Ferrari, CÃ©sar DomÃ­nguez, Barbara Harlow, and Eric Hayot.
-London: Routledge, forthcoming in 2017.
+Heise, et. al. Routledge, 2017.
-1. "Blunt Instrumentalism." *Debates in the Digital Humanities*.
-Ed.
+1. "Blunt Instrumentalism" in *Debates in the Digital Humanities*, ed.
-Matthew K. Gold.
-Minnesota, 2016.
-Accepted in Spring 2014.
+Matthew K. Gold, et. al. Minnesota UP, 2016.
 1. "[Asocial
 Text](http://web.archive.org/web/20141005021553/http://sprintbeyondthebook.com/2014/02/asocial-text/),"
 "[Bad